Janeleq/Eevee-Trading/README.md

 3. Open 1 terminal (cd backend and run docker-compose up)
 4. Visit the webpage by opening a browser (preferably Google Chrome) and enter http://localhost:5000

-# Download the necessary dependencies to start the development server
 pip install -r requirements.txt
 ```

 ##### Login Credentials